Cray-HPE/docs-csm/007-CSM-INSTALL-REBOOT.md

 1. Follow the procedure defined in [Accessing CSI from a USB or RemoteISO](#accessing-csi-from-a-usb-or-remoteiso).

 1. Restore and verify the site link.
-It will be necessary to restore the `ifcfg-lan0` file, and both the `ifroute-lan0` and `ifroute-vlan002` file from either manual backup take in step 6 or re-mount the USB and copy it from the prep directory to `/etc/sysconfig/network/`.
+It will be necessary to restore the `ifcfg-lan0` and `ifroute-vlan002` files from either the manual backup taken in step 6 or remount the USB and copy it from the prep directory to `/etc/sysconfig/network/`.

     ```bash
     ncn-m001# export SYSTEM_NAME=eniac
     ncn-m001# cp /mnt/pitdata/prep/${SYSTEM_NAME}/pit-files/ifcfg-lan0 /etc/sysconfig/network/
-    ncn-m001# cp /mnt/pitdata/prep/${SYSTEM_NAME}/pit-files/ifroute-lan0 /etc/sysconfig/network/
     ncn-m001# cp /mnt/pitdata/prep/${SYSTEM_NAME}/pit-files/ifroute-vlan002 /etc/sysconfig/network/
     ncn-m001# wicked ifreload lan0
     ```